Working with CPS

 To get the best possible experience using our site we recommend that you use Google Chrome.
 To visit the Chrome download page, click the Get Chrome button below.
 Not using IE7?
 Refresh your browser and this message will go away!

 Mission: Identify, develop, support, and retain strong principal leaders who are dedicated to student success in CPS.

 Vision: Every Chicago Public School has a strong leader providing opportunities for all students to achieve their fullest potential.

 In November 2011, Mayor Emanuel announced the Chicago Leadership Collaborative (CLC), in order to create a pipeline of highly qualified leaders to meet the District's needs well into the future.

 The CLC is a unique partnership between the Chicago Public Schools (CPS) and leading principal development programs.
 It provides the District with an unprecedented capacity to develop, attract, and retain high-performing principals from internal and external sources, making Chicago a “destination of choice” for aspiring urban school leaders.

-This unique collaboration is a partnership between CPS and the following partners: DePaul University, Loyola University Chicago, National Louis University, New Leaders, Northern Illinois University, Teach for America (in conjunction with Harvard University), University of Illinois Chicago, and University of Illinois Urbana-Champaign.
+This unique collaboration is a partnership between CPS and the following partners: National Louis University, New Leaders, and the University of Illinois Chicago.